-The Associate in Science (A.S.) degree in Fine Arts at FLCC is designed to help you develop your artistic knowledge and proficiency and prepare you to transfer to a four-year institution as a junior-level art major.
+The A.S.
+Fine Arts degree program is designed to help you develop your artistic knowledge and proficiency and prepare you to transfer to a four-year institution as a junior-level art major.

-The course work includes art history, design, printmaking, drawing, painting, sculpture, and ceramics.
-Students develop strong portfolios demonstrating their abilities in a variety of media.
-Facilities at Finger Lakes include drawing and painting studios, a sculpture foundry, a darkroom, and computer labs.
+As a Fine Arts major, you will develop a strong portfolio demonstrating your abilities through a variety of media.
+Facilities at FLCC include drawing and painting studios, a sculpture foundry, a darkroom and computer labs.

-Faculty: One of the highlights of the program is our distinguished art faculty, which includes internationally known artists whose works have been exhibited in New York, San Francisco, and throughout the northeast and midwest.
-Our outstanding instructors bring real-life experience as artists and play an important role in your success.
+Faculty: One of the highlights of the program is its distinguished art faculty, which includes internationally known artists whose works have been exhibited in New York, San Francisco, and throughout the Northeast and Midwest.
+FLCC's instructors bring real-life experience as artists and play an important role in your success.

 Program Learning Outcomes